allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/320-resource.en.md

 ```
 kubectl get pod
 ```
-You can see that two pods with nginx in their name have been created.
+You can see that two pods with nginx have been created.
 ```
 NAME                                READY   STATUS    RESTARTS   AGE
 nginx-deployment-5754944d6c-cnxzn   1/1     Running   0          7m51s